carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 {: .callout}

 > ## What is your lesson team's name?
 (3 minutes)
-> Find your lessson team's name and add it to the Etherpad.
-Note: After you complete this onboarding, Erin will
+> Find your lesson team's name and add it to the Etherpad.
-> add you to the appropriate lesson team.
-You will need to accept the invitation to join the team.
 {: .challenge}

 > ## Tagging in the Curriculum Team